 Why Mold Around Windows Is Problematic

-As previously stated, mold grows in areas that are prone to high levels of humidity.
+As previously stated, mold grows in areas prone to high humidity levels.
 As windows are prone to moisture due to weather conditions and other factors, mold can easily form on windows.
 Condensation forms on windows when cold air clashes with warm air.
 If window condensation is not removed, it can lead to mold growth.

 Getting rid of mold and preventing regrowth is essential to a healthy living environment.
 Continue reading to find out how to properly treat and prevent mold growth from recurring.